diabolical-ninja/yeltahir.com/content/posts/sir_model/index.md

 math:
   enable: true

+mermaid: true

 ---

-As the coronavirus pandemic continues to spread throughout 2020 and the world, I find myself somewhat charmed to see the mathematics studied back in my university days make the news and can't help but reminisce.
+As the coronavirus pandemic spreads through 2020 and across the world, I find myself somewhat charmed to see the mathematics studied back in my university days make the news and can't help but reminisce.
 As such I decided to dust off the text books and reacquaint myself with modelling an epidemic.
-On y va!

 ## What is a compartmental model?

 The basis for many (most?) epidemic models is compartmental modelling.
-These allow different states to be captured in distinct compartments and the effects of moving between each comparement observed.
+These provide a framework for capturing different states and individual can exist in and the effects of moving between states.
 The simplest model used is what is known as the SIR model, which stands for Susceptible - Infected - Recovered.

 The premise is, at anypoint in time an individual can be:
 * Susectible to being infected
 * Infected & thus infectious
 * Recovered (or removed) and no longer available to be infected

-Over time individuals can move through each compartment and thus we have the basis for our compartmental model:
+Over time individuals can move through each compartment and we can define the rates for this movement.
+This gives us the basis for our compartmental model:

 {{< mermaid >}}
 graph LR;
-    Susceptible --> Infected
+    Susceptible --Beta--> Infected
-    Infected --> Recovered
+    Infected --Gamma--> Recovered
 {{< /mermaid >}}

-Futhermore, we can define the rate at which people move from compartment to compartment.
-Normally these are defined as:
+Where by:
 - $\beta$: The probability of a susceptible individual becoming infected upon interaction with an infected party
 - $\gamma$: The rate at which infected individuals recover, also known as the recovery rate

-{{< mermaid >}}
-graph LR;
-    Susceptible --Beta--> Infected
-    Infected --Gamma--> Recovered
-{{< /mermaid >}}

 With this we can to build our model.
 Noting that the number of individuals in each compartment changes over time, we now have: